subroy13/seq2seq-attention-bot/README.md

 # Seq2seq Attention Bot

-  It is a chatbot with seq2seq neural network with basic attention mechanism, completely implemented in Python using Pytorch module.
+  It is a chatbot with seq2seq neural network with basic attention mechanism, completely implemented in Python using `Tensorflow 2.0` and `keras` package.
 Here we use [Cornell Movie Corpus Dataset!](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)

   The follwoing steps are needed to be performed to run the chatbot.
 1. Choose any version to work with.